Official Government Website

 Fire used for the disposal of yard waste, as defined in the IDAPA 58.01.06, “Solid Waste Management Rules,” at residential locations is allowable so long as the burning is conducted on the property where the yard waste was generated and not prohibited by local ordinances or rules.
 Burning is always prohibited when DEQ has issued a Burn Ban.

 Training fires are allowed if conducted by qualified personnel to train firefighters in methods of fire suppression and firefighting techniques or to display certain fire ecology or fire behavior.
-The responsible agency conducting the training fire is required to notify a DEQ regional office prior to igniting and must ensure that the site has been certified free of asbestos and lead paint prior to burning.
+The responsible agency conducting the training fire is required to notify a DEQ regional office prior to igniting.
+Training fires are subject to the EPA National Emission Standards for Hazardous Air Pollutants for Asbestos (Asbestos NESHAP).

 Training fires are always prohibited when DEQ has issued a burn ban.